xeluior/chat/README.md

 # Installation

 I recommend using `pipx` for installation.
-Follow [pipx's documentation](https://pypa.github.io/pipx/) to install it, then run `pipx install chat`.
+Follow [pipx's documentation](https://pypa.github.io/pipx/) to install it, then run `pipx install chat-cli`.

 # Building